Is this you?

 I will be doing my own Sprint alongside you – I’m working on a new course about how to get referrals, so I’ll be spending at least 30 mins a day on making the videos for this course.
 You can hold me accountable during our Sprint.

-The next Sprint starts on the 3rd September.
+The next Sprint starts in January 2021.

 Join us in Sprint and spend the next 30 days finally finding the time and making the difference.